DauphineWeb/ProgrammationWeb2023/03-08 Django/README.md

 Now, we will take a look at [Django](https://www.djangoproject.com), a Python web framework that lets us build a **back-end** server.
-Django lets us receive HTTP requests and respond with anything we wish, be it static HTML and CSS files or dynamically generated HTML files or JSON objects.
+Django allows us to receive HTTP requests and respond with anything we wish, be it static files (html, css, images, etc.), dynamically generated HTML files, or JSON objects, to name a few.

 # 1 Setup